This appendix contains UML sequence diagrams that describe the flow of method calls through the Service Bus runtime.

 This appendix includes the following sections:

-The sequence diagram in this section describes the flow of inbound messages through Service Bus at runtime.
+The sequence diagram in Figure E-1 describes the flow of inbound messages through Service Bus at runtime.

 First, an inbound artifact, such as an HTTP Servlet, intercepts a client request.
 The transport provider creates a data structure called